-On April 21, Google will begin rolling out a worldwide mobile-friendly algorithm update that will have a “significant impact” on mobile search results for mobile searchers.
+On April 21, Google will begin rolling out a worldwide mobile-friendly algorithm update.
+This. update will have a “significant impact” on mobile search results for mobile searchers.
 In essence, if your e-commerce or business site does not pass Google’s mobile friendly test, there’s a real possibility that Google will send you fewer mobile search customers after April 21.

 How will this effect your website?

-A negative test result means that sites that you are competing with that have mobile-friendly websites will benefit, ranking higher than any site that is not mobile-friendly.
+A negative test result means that sites that you are competing with that have mobile-friendly websites will benefit.
+Ranking higher than any site that is not mobile-friendly.
 Bad news for sites that are not developed or have not been updated to be “Responsive”.